 The bridge that collapsed near the FIU campus was part of a project designed to help pedestrians get from one side of the street to the campus without having to cross busy roadways.
 This project was intended to help improve safety, but this collapse was a huge setback.

 The bridge was not finished, meaning that this could be classified as a construction accident.
 It is always important if you work, live, or commute near an active construction site to be on the lookout for structural weaknesses or loose debris that could fall and injure you.
 If you see something, it is important to tell someone about it.

 In many cases, the responsible parties will claim that they had no knowledge of the potential danger.
 In this case, that kind of defense seems unlikely.
 In a strange turn of events, only hours before the collapse, there was allegedly a meeting to discuss a large crack that had formed in the bridge.
 Officials reportedly believed that the crack did not affect the structural integrity, so the road was not closed and construction continued on the bridge.
 It is unclear how this miscalculation will affect any lawsuits stemming from the collapse, but it could potentially place some liability on the officials who underestimated the crack and failed to close the road below the bridge.

 Call a Miami Bridge Collapse and Construction Injury Lawyer with Free Consultations

 If you or a loved one was injured in an accident, talk to a Miami personal injury lawyer.
 This bridge collapse is a startling example of surprising opportunities for catastrophic injury that can leave friends or family with serious injuries.
-For a free consultation on any personal injury case, contact The Law Offices of Prosper Shaked today at (305) 694-2676.
+For a free consultation on any personal injury case, contact Prosper Shaked Accident Injury Attorneys PA today at (305) 694-2676.